getvpro/Get-VMware-QuickInventory/readme.md

 You will be prompted to enter in a vCenter address (enter it without the leading https://)

-You will then receive a second [y]/[n] prompt for collection of additional historical performance data from each ESXi hosts
+You will then receive a second [y]/[n] prompt for collection of additional historical performance data for VMs on each ESXi host

 ![image](https://github.com/getvpro/Get-VMware-QuickInventory/assets/50507806/1174173b-243c-40f5-be37-f85c43451934)